-The breathtaking action and whirlwind adventure build to a climax in this thrilling conclusion to the “remarkably unpredictable” (BCCB) Sky Fall trilogy from the bestselling author of the Keeper of the Lost Cities series.
+The breathtaking action and romance build to a climax in this thrilling conclusion to the Sky Fall trilogy from the New York Times and USA TODAY bestselling author of the Keeper of the Lost Cities series.

 Vane Weston is ready for battle.
 Against Raiden’s army.
 Against the slowly corrupting Gale Force.
 Even against his own peaceful nature as a Westerly.
 He’ll do whatever it takes, including storming Raiden’s icy fortress with the three people he trusts the least.
 Anything to bring Audra home safely.

 But Audra won’t wait for someone to rescue her.
 She has Gus—the guardian she was captured with.
 And she has a strange “guide” left behind by the one prisoner who managed to escape Raiden.
 The wind is also rising to her side, rallying against their common enemy.
 When the forces align, Audra makes her play—but Raiden is ready.